-VPNs also come in handy for accessing websites and media that’s unavailable in the country you’re traveling in.
-Finally, a VPN helps you access blocked sites in countries that censor the web by routing your connection through a server in a different country.
+VPNs also come in handy for accessing streaming services like Netflix and iPlayer that are limited or unavailable in the country you’re traveling in.
+Finally, a VPN helps you access blocked sites in countries that censor the web, by routing your connection through a server in a different country.

 Carry A Portable Battery